 - Set realistic expectations.
 We often assume our expectations are reasonable, but this isn't always the case.
 By identifying what you can change and what cannot be changed, you can single out unrealistic expectations.
 Then, you can focus on what can benefit yourself right away.

 - Get plenty of sleep.
-You need at least seven hours of sleep per night.
+Most people need at least seven hours of sleep per night.
 Sleep deprivation can significantly impair your memory, mood and function.

 - Seek and accept support.
 Reach out to a friend or family member that you trust.
 Talk about what's giving you stress.
 If symptoms of stress persist, contact your doctor.